 “It’s an at-scale space where we can mock-up, build and work with industry processes,” explains Andrew McCoy, associate director of Virginia Tech’s Myers-Lawson School of Construction.

-Using a recently acquired robotic 3-D concrete printer, students can work with faculty to build entire sections of a home or test the performance of different wall section designs as a step toward more efficiently creating affordable housing.
+Using a recently acquired robotic 3D concrete printer, students can work with faculty to build entire sections of a home or test the performance of different wall section designs as a step toward more efficiently creating affordable housing.
 Other projects focused on robotics and other automated construction systems are expected to begin soon.

-Virginia Tech professor Kereshmeh Afsari, managing director of the school’s Automation and Robotics in Construction and Design Engineering (ARCADE) Lab, says the lab’its projects “have the potential to expose students to transformative technologies, and help them gain the critical thinking and technical skills competencies that they can take with them to their careers.”
+Virginia Tech professor Kereshmeh Afsari, managing director of the school’s Automation and Robotics in Construction and Design Engineering (ARCADE) Lab, says its projects “have the potential to expose students to transformative technologies, and help them gain the critical thinking and technical skills competencies that they can take with them to their careers.”

 Another key facet of the new facility is its accessibility to other students, staff and visitors.
 Passers-by can also observe research activity through the lab’s expansive windows, while a surrounding plaza and courtyard provides additional public space for outdoor demonstrations, teaching and events that showcase these efforts.
 Currently, an experimental limestone-clad moment frame donated by Hitt Contracting of West Falls Church, Va., is on display as an example of how different materials can be used with such structures.